lorenzosani/piratoon/README.md

 # Piratoon

 Piratoon is an indie strategy mobile game.
-The user plays as a pirate with the main goal of becoming a more and more powerful pirate.
+The user plays as a pirate with the main goal of becoming more and more powerful.
 They can do so by improving their pirate hideout, plundering other players' hideouts or conquering neighbouring cities.

 ## Develop the game